ChrisWiegman/chriswiegman.com/content/policies.md

 ## Income Disclosures

-__I am occasionally paid for reviews of products or services__.
-In these cases I will clearly mark the review as such so as not to confuse any of my readers.
-In addition, as compensation for these reviews is often in the form of free product as a way to get the product in question to me for a review, any income from such reviews will never sway my opinion of the product in question.

 __I participate in affiliate programs__.
 Some links on this site are displayed as part of affiliate programs for which I am compensated should a click on the link result in a purchase of the product or service in question.
 Note that I only use affiliate programs for products and services I currently use or have used myself and can recommend to the public in good faith.
 Your mileage may vary.

-While this site is in no way designed to make me rich, it does have the requirement of being, at a minimum, financially self-sufficient.
+While this site is in no way designed to make me rich, it does however have the requirement of being, at a minimum, financially self-sufficient.
 My efforts to make it so do not however reflect in the opinions I express.

 ## Privacy Policy

 This site uses no JavaScript or analytics of any kind.
-All server logs use anonymous IP addresses and are discarded every 48 hours.
-Server logs are in place simply to help me find and troubleshoot problems that may arise with the site.
+As I host on [Netlify](https://www.netlify.com/), they may keep server logs themselves.
+I have no access to or ability to control the data they retain.
+[Click here for Netlify's privacy policy](https://www.netlify.com/privacy/).

 Some embeds may rely on code from from third-party sites.
 Where I use such code I will call out a link to the 3rs party's privacy policy as appropriate.